Asteroid-mass soliton as the dark matter-baryon coincidence solution: Abstract

 \section{Abstract}

-Observations have largely ruled out macroscopic dark matter across a wide range of masses, leaving an experimentally interesting window in the asteroid-mass region.
-Yet, theoretical motivation for this mass window is still insufficient.
-We initiate a new pattern of nontopological solitons, where a charge asymmetry is inherited from baryogenesis and later trapped by a first-order phase transition.
-This pattern makes the solitons coincident dark matter that provides new explanations for the coincidence problem between baryon and dark matter energy densities.
-Coincident soliton dark matter miraculously resides in the asteroid-mass window if strong gravitational waves reach the detection region, providing a strong motivation for macroscopic dark matter within this window.
-For the first time, we provide a realistic neutrino-ball scenario that solves the baryon asymmetry, dark matter, and neutrino mass problems.
-New particles are below the electroweak scale, and observable signals are correlated, including lensing effects, gravitational waves, and soliton evaporation/collision.
+Nontopological solitons formed during first-order phase transitions can serve as macroscopic dark matter candidates, with their stability ensured by a charge asymmetry traditionally assumed to originate from baryogenesis.
+Following this generic pattern, we demonstrate that solitogenesis after baryogenesis makes the solitons a coincident dark matter candidate, providing new explanations for the coincidence problem between baryon and dark matter energy densities.
+We derive a novel and robust conclusion: asteroid-mass coincident soliton dark matter is always accompanied by detectable gravitational waves observable by LISA, $\mu$Ares, and Theia, providing a new candidate beyond primordial black holes in this mass window.
+Additionally, we propose a simple neutrino-ball scenario that addresses baryon asymmetry, dark matter, and neutrino masses, featuring new particles below the electroweak scale and correlated observable signals, including lensing, gravitational waves, and soliton evaporation or collisions.

 \textbf{Introduction}.
 The Standard Model (SM) in elementary particle physics has demonstrated itself as a minimal and self-consistent theory in explaining and predicting numerous observational facts.
 Being tremendously successful, nevertheless, the SM leaves several open questions, including the dynamical explanation of the baryon asymmetry in the Universe (BAU), the candidates of dark matter (DM), and the origin of neutrino masses.
-Additionally, the DM energy density ($\Omega_{\rm dm}=0.265$) and the baryon energy density ($\Omega_{\rm b}=0.0493$) present a coincidence problem $\Omega_{\rm dm}/\Omega_{\rm b}\approx 5.4$~\cite{Planck:2018vyg}, suggesting that they have an underlying common origin~\cite{Velten:2014nra}.
+Additionally, the DM energy density ($\Omega_{\rm dm}=0.265$) and the baryon energy density ($\Omega_{\rm b}=0.0493$) present a coincidence problem $\Omega_{\rm dm}/\Omega_{\rm b}\approx 5.4$~\cite{Planck:2018vyg}, suggesting an underlying common origin~\cite{Velten:2014nra}.

-Numerous attempts have been made to unite the above problems.
-A well-known simple example to combine the BAU, DM, and neutrino masses is given in the type-I seesaw framework~\cite{Shi:1998km,Canetti:2012vf,Datta:2021elq}, while the coincidence problem is not addressed therein, as DM and the BAU are from different sources.
-The asymmetric DM paradigm~\cite{Barr:1990ca,Kaplan:1991ah,Barr:1991qn,Kuzmin:1996he,Kitano:2004sv,Farrar:2005zd,Hooper:2004dc,Kaplan:2009ag}, on the other hand, is proposed to address the coincidence problem by sharing the baryon-minus-lepton $(B-L)$ number between DM and the SM, where particles in both sectors are generated asymmetrically.
-The coincidence problem is traditionally linked to particle DM, but only recently has this issue been attributed to macroscopic DM in the form of primordial black holes (PBHs)~\cite{Wu:2021gtd}.